 Exploring Hypnosis Used in Dentistry and its Benefits

-Happy New Decade!
+Happy New Decade! (he said sarcastically).
 Okay, I know, the new decade starts Jan 1st 2021.
-The year 2020 is now here and many people were full of smiles and excitment during recent New Year’s Eve celebrations.
+The year is 2020, and many people were full of smiles and excitement during January’s New Year’s celebrations.
 Were you smiling with confidence?
-Many people were not, and are also afraid of sitting in the dentist’s chair.
-This article will explore some current research on the subject of hypnosis used in dentistry which is an ongoing study, and if you’re not familiar with it, do a bit more reasearch, It really can help overcome the fear of going to the dentist.
+Many people were not, and are also afraid of sitting in the dentist’s chair, especially during this pandemic.
+This article will explore some current research on the subject of hypnosis used in dentistry which is an ongoing study, and if you’re not familiar with it, do a bit more research, It really can help overcome the fear of going to the dentist.

 Absolutely Terrified of the Dentist?
 What Contributes to Dental Fear and Anxiety?